powa-team/powa/README.md

 ============================

 PoWA is an extension designed to historize informations given by the pg_stat_statements extension.
-It provides sql SRF to gather useful information on a specified time interval.
+It provides sql SRF (Set Returning Functions) to gather useful information on a specified time interval.

+PoWA requires PostgreSQL 9.3 or more.

 Installation
 --------------